abhimahajan-1/Abhi_BlueStampPortfolio/index.md

 Lastly is the scaleJoyStick function, which does exactly what it is named.
 It scales down the input received from the remote control from 0-1023 into a readable value from 0-180.
 Based on the reading, it knows exactly how many degrees to turn the servo by.

+There were a couple challenges I faced throughout the course of the second milestone.
+I had to iterate through different versions of the code, because one small issue could be the difference of the robotic arm working vs malfunctioning.
+At one point, it stuttered at the end

 <!--
 For your second milestone, explain what you've worked on since your previous milestone.
 You can highlight:
 - Technical details of what you've accomplished and how they contribute to the final goal